 Money, Power, and Control.
 That has been the true purpose of business since the creation of a corporation.
+Can cryptocurrency change that?

 Before the internet, information flowed slowly from one place to another, either by verbal or written communications.
 Governments and businesses alike used the slow movement of information to their advantage through exaggerations and false reporting.
 Many of those false reports still affect us today, like the sugar industries scientific diversion to fats as the sole cause of America’s diabetic woes.